lucelsbyleverageAI/facial_recognition/docs/setup.md

    ```

 The script will guide you through the process and print clear instructions if anything is missing or needs your attention.

+**Note:** You no longer need to manually track tables or relationships in the Hasura UI.
+The script will automatically track all tables and foreign key relationships, including 1:1 relationships (such as `cards.card_config`).

 ---